Associate Director, Events and Community Programs

 Service – To honour Sir John Colborne’s founding commitment to public purpose, UCC inspires boys to become service-oriented leaders who understand their unique qualities in relationship to others, have humility and empathy, and recognize their ability to positively influence change.
 At UCC we embrace the opportunity and responsibility to make a difference in our local and global communities.

-Wellbeing – To foster individual and institutional wellbeing, UCC is committed to a learning and working environment that is safe, healthy, meaningful, engaging, and supportive.
+Wellbeing – To foster individual and institutional well-being, UCC is committed to a learning and working environment that is safe, healthy, meaningful, engaging, and supportive.
 A UCC education equips each boy with the capabilities to develop the knowledge, self-awareness and strengths of character that enable lifelong resilience and allow him to flourish.

 Strategic Directions: Towards 2029